HomecareHomebase/azure-bake/ingredient/ingredient-storage/README.md

 - **Omitted (default):** nothing is written — no tag, no property.
 Fully backward compatible.
 - **`false`:** no tag is stamped and no property is written (Pass-1 stub — the `publicNetworkAccess` property is deferred).
-- **`true`:** stamps the approved-exception tag `allow-public-network-access = true` on the account, marking it as a sanctioned exception to the public-network-access deny policy.
-Existing tags (such as `Metrics`) are preserved, and this tag co-exists with `allow-anonymous-blob-access` (the CDN case).
+- **`true`:** stamps the approved-exception tag `hchb-policy-exempt-public-network = true` on the account, marking it as a sanctioned exception to the public-network-access deny policy.
+Existing tags (such as `Metrics`) are preserved, and this tag co-exists with `hchb-policy-exempt-anon-blob` (the CDN case).

 > **Deferred enforcement:** the boolean will later map to `publicNetworkAccess` `Enabled`/`Disabled` (with private endpoints) in Feature 698027, behind the NetOps private-DNS gate (Feature 701425) — with no further recipe edit required.
 Setting the property before that DNS enabler exists would sever connectivity, which is why Pass 1 is tag-only.